-Meanwhile, Jessica was busy interviewing designers, patent lawyers, researchers and suppliers.
+Meanwhile, Jules was busy interviewing designers, patent lawyers, researchers and suppliers.
 The pair looked at materials, colours, shapes, price points, branding, market statistics.
 Design after design was scrapped, prototype after prototype dismissed, as just not being good enough.
-Different names were tried out and focus grouped.
+Different names were tried out and focus-grouped.
 Adam’s Toy?
 The Hummingbird?

 Until finally, in early 2013, four and a half years after Adam had his initial brainwave, PULSE was pronounced ready for the world.

 At the International Lingerie Show in Las Vegas in March 2013, Jules and Adam unveiled PULSE to some of the world’s biggest buyers of sex toys.
 These buyers were understandably cynical about anything claiming to be ‘completely new’.
 But in the space of their five-minute business pitch, Jules and Adam watched buyers’ faces change from politely interested to fascinated and excited.
 The pre-orders came flooding in.